windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Slack or Discord

-I choose to build a Discord bot, but you can also build a Slack bot.
-The process is similar.
-I will mention the differences in the blog post when needed.
+Windmill uses Discord for its community, but you also built the same bot for Slack.
+For Slack, see the next section.

 ## Create an application on Discord Developer Portal